What to do when coworkers talk shit about you

 So if you’re on the self improvement track and working on your empathy and communication earnestly, try to remind yourself that this is about them, not you.

-Yes jealousy is a thing and it happens at work.
-Maybe they’re mad because you got your budget and they didn’t, or they’re insecure for a different reason, or they’re trying to get through a divorce, or they’re a bully because that’s who they are.
+Jealousy is unfortunately a thing and it happens at work.
+Maybe they’re envious because you got your budget and they didn’t, or they’re insecure for a different reason, or they’re trying to get through a divorce, or they’re a bully because that’s who they are.
 It sucks to get bullied at work especially if it brings in other people and impacts your health and ability to do your job.

 What to do when you find out